Why is there a Community Service Program?

 What is the Community Service program at CCHS?

 A student must complete a minimum of 40 hours of documented community service before graduation.
 Many students, however, choose to perform much more than the minimum requirement.
-(You can view CCHS Community Service Award winners under the Awards tab) The amount of community service a student chooses to perform is a matter of choice and circumstances.
+(You can view CCHS President’s Service Award winners under the Awards tab.)
+The amount of community service a student chooses to perform is a matter of choice and circumstances.
 Factors such as time available, interests, commitment, academic work load, and other outside responsibilities should be weighed before deciding how much time can be devoted to community service.
 Summer can be a great time to work on volunteer projects, even the summer after 8th grade, before entering CCHS.

 Community service can be performed during the school day, after school, evenings, weekends, and during the summer when more time is available.
 It can be done on a regular, ongoing basis for a specific period of time or as a project in which a number of hours is completed over a shorter, less fixed schedule (Examples of Community Service Activities).